Rajesh5101x/Python_Flask_calculator/README.md

 ⌨️ Keyboard Support
   You can use the following keys directly in the calculator:
-  Numbers: 0–9,
+  Numbers: 0–9
-  Operations: +, -, *, /,
+  Operations: +, -, *, /
-  Decimal: .,
+  Decimal: .
-  Enter / = to evaluate,
+  Enter / = to evaluate
-  Backspace to delete,
+  Backspace to delete
   C to clear